gstax/mypoolcopilot/README.md

 5. Enter your PoolCopilot API Key.

 **Note:**
-The PoolCopilot API token expires after quickly (typically around around 15 minutes based on observations).
+The PoolCopilot API token expires quickly (estimated between 15 and 50 minutes).
-You must configure an automation to refresh the token regularly (see below).
+To ensure continuous operation, a token refresh automation every 5 minutes (to be safe) is required.
 ##  Automatic PoolCopilot Token Refresh

 Because the PoolCopilot API token expires quickly, you need to implement an automatic refresh system.